dereuromark/cakephp-expose/docs/README.md

 ```

 Also note: Some more modern UUIDs might require a special shortener.
-E.g. v7 currently is not supported by `KeikoShort` or `Short` converter.
+E.g. v7 currently is only supported by `KeikoShort` converter, not built-in one.

 ### Backend
 The plugin comes with an optional and small admin backend to reverse UUIDs.